 There are a number of different types of markets you could visit.
 You could walk through a local farmer’s market, fish market, tourist market, open-air market, flea market, spice market, bazaar, swap meet, or even a local grocery store.
 These places are all free to enter.

 Some of the most famous open-air markets include the Grand Bazaar in Istanbul, Floating Markets in Bangkok, and Pike Place Market in Seattle.
-Check out this list of famous markets for more options.

 While visiting the market, look at the goods on offer.
 You may see herbs and spices, fresh fruits and veggies, street food, arts and crafts, household items, and more.
 Look at the items that people are buying.
 Check the prices of various products and compare them to prices in your country.
 Talk to vendors about their products.
 Talk to friendly locals.
 This is a great way to learn about a country.